alissadao/Telecom_customerChurn_project_SQL_Tableau/README.md

 ## 2. About the dataset:
 - Source: [Maven Analytics Challenge](https://www.mavenanalytics.io/data-playground)
-- Tool: SQL to clean and analyze, PowerBI to visualize
+- Tool: SQL to clean and analyze, Tableau to visualize